-In Angular 4, Animations got themselves their own package which was a big change itself.
+In Angular 4, Animations got themselves their own package which was a big change in itself.
 Angular 5 introduced two new transition aliases to help reduce the animation code a bit.
-These two aliases are: increment and decrement.
+These two aliases are, increment and decrement.

-So now, animations with multiple elements that need to transition to he next can simply do so by using the word increment or decrement in the code rather than specifying the transition sequence individually with numbers.
+So now, animations with multiple elements that need to transition to the next element can simply do so by using the word increment or decrement in the code rather than specifying the transition sequence individually with numbers.

 5. Router Lifecycle Events